Crassula aquatica (L.) Schoenl.

 Basis for Listing

 An obscure plant, the dwarf form of C. aquatica has succulent, linear, opposite leaves, no more than 6 mm (0.24 in.) long.
-Leaves lack petioles.
-The tiny flowers, which are whitish in the deepwater form and pink in the dwarf form, have 4 petals and are solitary in the leaf axil (Hitchcock and Cronquist 1973; Chadde 1998).
+The flowers are tiny, no more than 2 mm (0.08 in.) long and found singly in the axils of the leaves.
+They have 4 sepals and 4 petals, which are whitish in the deep-water form and pink in the dwarf form.
+The seeds are less than 0.5 mm (0.02 in.)
+(Bywater and Wickens 1984).

-Crassula aquatica is found in aquatic habitats including mud flats, the muddy margins of vernal pools, and rooted in muck in shallow water up to 0.9 m (3 ft.) of bays, channels, and creeks.
+Crassula aquatica is found in aquatic habitats, including mud flats, the muddy margins of vernal pools, and rooted in sediments in shallow water (up to 0.9 m [3 ft.]) of bays, channels, and creeks.
 The deepwater plants grow in association with Sagittaria latifolia (broad-leaved arrowhead), Elodea canadensis (Canadian elodea), Callitriche palustris (spring water starwort), Nymphaea odorata (American white waterlily), Vallisneria americana (eelgrass), and various species of Potamogeton (pondweeds).
-On outcrops in southwestern Minnesota, the dwarf form grows in association with Elatine triandra (three-stamened waterwort), Isoetes melanopoda (black-footed quillwort), and Limosella aquatica (mudwort)
+On outcrop pools in southwestern Minnesota, the dwarf form grows in association with Elatine triandra (three-stamened waterwort), Isoetes melanopoda (prairie quillwort), and Limosella aquatica (mudwort).

 Biology / Life History